Central Region Labor Market Information

 Central Region Workforce Insights

-The Central Region of Missouri showcases a vibrant workforce of over 319,000 individuals, contributing significantly to the state’s economic landscape.
-This diverse labor pool is characterized by a balanced gender distribution, low unemployment rates, and a commitment to educational advancement.
+The Central Region of Missouri showcases a vibrant workforce of more than 323,300 individuals, making up 10.7 percent of the state’s employment.
+This diverse labor pool is characterized by a balanced gender distribution, low unemployment, and a commitment to educational advancement.

 55 & Older Workforce Age